zsa/kontroll/README.md

 If you wish to build your own client, you need to implement the Keymapp API using gRPC.
 The protobuf file [available here](proto/keymapp.proto) describes all the remote call procedures and messages available.

-An example on how to implement each procedure calls can be found in the [api.rs](src/api.rs) file.
+An example on how to implement each procedure call can be found in the [api.rs](src/api.rs) file.